 Theobromine is a compound in chocolate that’s toxic to cats and dogs.
 A tiny piece of chocolate like a chocolate chip may not cause an animal hospital visit, but larger quantities can cause seizures, muscle tremors, or heart arrhythmias.

-A small piece of garlic or onion fed to your cat could cause an upset stomach, but more significant amounts can result in anemia.
+All of these ingredients are from the Allium family of plants and are highly toxic for cats.
+A small piece of these plants fed to your cat could cause an upset stomach, but more significant amounts can result in anemia and other health issues.

 Many people depend on caffeine for energy, but the chemical is not suitable for cats.
 It can lead to heart palpitations, muscle tremors, and rapid breathing.